top of page

 • Those with mood issues, weight gain, or fatigue linked to hormonal dysregulation

-• Anyone who wants to improve energy, sleep, metabolism, and cycle health without synthetic hormones
+• Anyone who wants to improve energy, sleep, metabolism, and cycle health

 Frequently Asked Questions